moldis-group/pople/manual.md

 * When job_type is 'IP' (ionization energy), 'EA' (electron affinity), 'PA' (proton affinity) or 'BE' (binding energy), two geometries are required.
 * Examples for each job_type are given below

+The input file (pople.inp) can also take advanced options for fine-tuning the input for electronic structure calculations.
+See examples below.

 ```
 method_type = ...
 job_type    = ...